 We’re building a home!
 It’s not the home we thought we’d be building, yet, but it’s a peach of a place: metal pole barn on the outside, cozy cottage on the inside.
+A barndominium.

 Quick recap: We planned to build only one home on our acreage, a geodesic dome home.
 That’s why this blog is called EarthtoDome.
 Plan A was to live in a nearby rental home until the dome was move-in ready.
 Unfortunately, building an unconventional home can take lots and lots of time.
 This fall, after a year of struggle to bring the dome to life, we came to the realization that our building timeline could easily stretch another year or more.
 Then our rent was raised.
 Those lemons made the lemonade that is our Plan B, a.k.a, Plan Barnbungalow: we’re turning our barn into a home.